pachyderm/pachyderm/README.md

-./bin/run ARGS... # run a command inside a fresh pachyderm container ./bin/go-test ./src/PACKAGE # run tests for a specific package ./bin/go-test -run REGEX ./... # run all tests that match the regex make launch # launch pfs, as outlined above make launch-pfsd # launch the new pfsd daemon make install # install all binaries locally export PFS_HOST=localhost # for pfs cli
+./bin/run ARGS... # run a command inside a fresh pachyderm container ./bin/go-test ./src/PACKAGE # run tests for a specific package ./bin/go-test -run REGEX ./... # run all tests that match the regex make launchs-shard # launch pachyderm, as outlined above make launch-pfsd # launch the new pfsd daemon make install # install all binaries locally export PFS_HOST=localhost # for pfs cli